ThePhD/sol2/docs/source/api/protected_function.rst

 		// No value!
 	}

 That makes the code a bit more concise and easy to reason about if you don't want to bother with reading the error.
-Thankfully, unlike ``sol::function_result``, you can save ``sol::protected_function_result`` in a variable and push/pop things above it on the stack where its returned values are.
-This makes it a bit more flexible  than the rigid, performant ``sol::function_result`` type that comes from calling :doc:`sol::function<function>`.
+Thankfully, unlike ``sol::unsafe_function_result``, you can save ``sol::protected_function_result`` in a variable and push/pop things above it on the stack where its returned values are.
+This makes it a bit more flexible  than the rigid, performant ``sol::unsafe_function_result`` type that comes from calling :doc:`sol::unsafe_function<function>`.

 If you're confident the result succeeded, you can also just put the type you want (like ``double`` or ``std::string`` right there and it will get it.
 But, if it doesn't work out, sol can throw and/or panic if you have the :doc:`safety<../safety>` features turned on: